The above image shows our Tropical Crystal watch on the left.

 Sections Of This Article:

-- Art is enjoyed for its own sake, not for it’s practical usefulness.
+- Art is enjoyed for its own sake, not for its practical usefulness.

 - Art is focused more on aesthetics than on functionality.